Tom Price resigns as HHS secretary following uproar over private jet travel

 WASHINGTON — Tom Price resigned Friday as President Donald Trump's Health and Human Services Secretary, after days of public outcry over his use of private jets to conduct government business, costing taxpayers hundreds of thousands of dollars.

+"I have spent forty years both as a doctor and public servant putting people first.
+I regret that the recent events have created a distraction from these important objectives," Price said in his letter of resignation.
+"Success on these issues is more important than any one person."

-Before the White House announced the resignation, Trump referred to the secretary's fate as he departed the White House for Bedminster, New Jersey, calling Price a "fine man" but reiterating his displeasure about his use of private jets for multiple trips on government business.
+Before the White House announced that it had accepted Price's resignation, Trump referred to the secretary's fate as he departed the White House for Bedminster, New Jersey, calling Price a "fine man" but reiterating his displeasure about his use of private jets for multiple trips on government business.

 "I don't like the optics," Trump said.